Mathematical representation of the structure of neuron-glia networks: Modeling the network shape

-Neural-like cells has not cavities, so we can assume that $g(x)$ with $x \in X$ is homeomorphic to a solid ball.
-On the other hand, $g(s)$ with $s \in C$ is the volume where neurotransmission occurs, thus it is also homeomorphic to a solid ball.
-Additionally, we can state that synapses are partially composed of membranes from all implied general neurons, so $g(s) \cap g (x_i) \cap g(x_j) \cap ... \cap g(x_z)\neq \varnothing$ if and only if $s \in C$ and $s$ is a relation on $\{x_i,x_j,..., x_z\}$.
-As the $\Upsilon$-graph is connected, it is possible to conjecture that the $\{\bigcup g(e): e \in X \cup C \}$ is a solid.
-There are more topological and geometrical properties of neuron-glial networks, however, this topic is out of the scope of our article.
+Neuron-like cells have not cavities, so we can assume that $g(x)$ with $x \in X$ is homeomorphic to a solid ball.
+On the other hand, $g(s)$ with $s \in C$ is the space where neurotransmission occurs, thus it can be assumed to be also homeomorphic to a solid ball.
+Additionally, we can state that synapses are partially composed of membranes from all implied neuron-like cells, so $g(s) \cap g (x_i) \cap g(x_j) \cap ... \cap g(x_z)\neq \varnothing$ if and only if $s \in I$ and $F(s)$ is a relation on $\{x_i,x_j,..., x_z\}$.
+Therefore, since the $\Upsilon$-graph is connected, it is possible to conjecture that the $\{\bigcup g(e): e \in X \cup I \}$ is a solid.
+There should be more topological and geometrical properties of neuron-glial networks; however, this topic is out of the scope of our article.